 You’ll need an acoustic piano or electronic keyboard that sounds really good to your ears and feels good to play.
 If you don’t love the sound and feel of the instrument, this process won’t work.

 For some courses you’ll need a hand drum that sounds good to you.
 As with the piano, if you don’t love the sound or feel of the drum, this process won’t work.
-I recommend a djembe or conga because of the relative ease of playing and the tonal variety they offer.
+I recommend a djembe or conga because of the relative ease of playing and the tonal variety those drums offer.

 You have reliable access to fast internet and are able to meet regularly on Google Meet.
+The ability to access the online courses and the community forums is also helpful.

-You are open to engaging a practice designed to experience, become more familiar with, and operate skillfully in unknown territory (ideas, practices, etc).
+You are open to engaging in a practice designed to experience, become more familiar with, and operate skillfully in unknown territory (ideas, practices, etc).

 You’re willing to feel and sit with discomfort when it arises.

 You have the emotional tools to recognize emotional blocks that come up & communicate about them.
-We will work through them together but you need to be able to recognize them
+We will work through them together but you need to be able to recognize them.

 And you’re willing to experience surprise, grace, joy, and expansion when it arises as well.